 Elevate your meeting or event in more ways than one by booking a venue with a view.
 Oklahoma City has several options, most of which are downtown and offer beautiful views of the skyline.
 Book one of these venues for your next meeting or event.

-The historic Osler building in Midtown opened as the Ambassador Hotel in 2014, after a two-rear restoration project by Coury Hospitality.
+The historic Osler building in Midtown opened as the Ambassador Hotel in 2014, after a two-year restoration project by Coury Hospitality.
 Built in phases beginning in 1928, the seven-story hotel has meeting space on the ground floor and top floor, with four rooms that accommodate groups from 15 to 114.
-One of the primary draws of the Ambassador is OBar, the rooftop bar that also opens onto a patio with a beautiful view of the downtown skyline.
-OBar is one of the four rooms available for meetings and events, and food is prepared by executive chef Taylor Desjarlais, who oversees the French bistro Café Cuvee on the ground floor.
+One of the primary draws of the Ambassador is O Bar, the rooftop bar that also opens onto a patio with a beautiful view of the downtown skyline.
+O Bar is one of the four rooms available for meetings and events, and food is prepared by the French bistro Café Cuvée on the ground floor.

 The Oklahoma River provides one of the city’s more unique sites for meetings.
 Boathouses are typically no-frills structures made to simply house boats, but the boathouses that make up OKC’s Boathouse District were designed to be used for meetings and events.
 The non-profit organization behind the district provides year-round event services, including meetings for groups from 8 to 200+.
-All the boathouses have beautiful views of the Oklahoma River, and you can even book a meeting at the Riversport facility or head to edge of OKC with an event on Lake Overholser.
-Food comes from a list of approved caterers, and includes local favorites like Big Truck Tacos and Back Door Barbecue.
+All the boathouses have beautiful views of the Oklahoma River, and you can even book a meeting at the RIVERSPORT facility or head to edge of OKC with an event on Lake Overholser.